• Skip to primary navigation

 For my method, you’ll need 8 ingredients and a food processor.
 I want to walk you through the steps to explain the importance and reasoning behind all of it so that you fully understand why we’re doing what we’re doing.

-Note: If you don’t have a food processor, you can whisk together the dry ingredients by hand and cut in the butter with a pastry cutter (aff link) – but the food processor is what makes this such a quick recipe.
+Note: If you don't have a food processor, you can whisk together the dry ingredients by hand and cut in the butter with a pastry cutter – but the food processor is what makes this such a quick recipe.

 Biscuit dough prep

-While your oven is preheating to 425°F, combine the flour, sugar, baking powder, lemon zest and salt in the food processor and pulse a few times to combine everything.
+While your oven is preheating to 425ยฐF, combine the flour, sugar, baking powder, lemon zest, and salt in the food processor and pulse a few times to combine everything.

 Then you’ll add the cold butter and pulse again until you have a coarse crumb.
 You don’t need to worry about dicing the butter into super small cubes – just slicing it into tablespoon-sized squares will do just fine.